dvillaj/Environment-Pandas/README.md

 To access to JupyterLab on DigitalOcean use the following url: http://`<duckdns's domain>`.duckdns.org

-This action have to be executed manually
+This action have to be trigger manually

 NOTE: It's mandatory that the Docker Image with JupyterLab exists in DockerHub so the DockerHub Action have to be executed first.
 NOTE2: Execute the `Destroy to DigitalOcean Infrastructure` Github's action to destroy the JupyterLab droplet on DigitalOcean and save money (You will have to do this if you want to execute this action a second time!)